dirigible-io/dirigible-io.github.io/docs-help/docs/development/ide/editor-csvim.md

    Select this checkbox if you want to make sure that the table-import process interprets correctly all empty values in the CSV file, which is enclosed with the value selected in the **Quote character** dropdown, for example, as an empty space.
 This ensures that an empty space is imported "as is" into the target table.
 If the empty space isn't interpreted correctly, it is imported as null.

+### Version
+---

+  You can specify the version of the CSVIM so you can better manage your CSV and database data.